Psantaniello24/RETAIL_VISION_TRACKER/README.md

 ## Try it at : https://retailvisiontracker-ayntxcggzsvtw2fpbkbdbq.streamlit.app/

-(Optimized for running on CPU-only cloud environment, still slow)
+(Optimized for running on CPU-only cloud environment)

 ## Setup
 1. Install the required packages: